mwikalikyalo/personal-portfolio/readme.md

-# {Application Name}
+# Personal Portfolio
-#### {Brief description of application}, {Date of current version}
+#### This is the landing page for my personal portfolio. {8/11/2021}
-#### By **{List of contributors}**
+#### By Winifred Mwikali Kyalo
 ## Description
 This is a personal portfolio for the projects I have done.
 It includes projects done, some information about me and ways to contact me.
+The about me section includes a photo of me and an introductory message.
+The projects section contain the links to the work I have done.
 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+The webpage works on a web browser so the only setup requirement is to click on the live link.
 ## Known Bugs
 None that I am aware of.
 ## Technologies Used